Himanshu3156/Himanshu3156/README.md

-- 👋 Hi, I’m @Himanshu dhakate
+- 👋 Hi, I’m @Himanshu dhakate.
-- 👀 I’m interested in to decode a code
+- 👀 I’m interested in to decode a code.
-- 🌱 I’m currently learning web devlopment
+- 🌱 I’m currently learning web devlopment.
+- 🤖 contributing in GsSOC'25 project's (open source).

 <!---
 Himanshu3156/Himanshu3156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.